 In this post: Find our where to find art and craft supplies in Jeddah.
 A detailed list and review of shops and areas around Jeddah that cater to crafters.
 If you are looking for yarn, needles, paints, scrapbook or quilting supplies, etc. this post may help you.

 Our post Craft Shops in Jeddah has become our most popular post this year.
 I have had quite a few readers write in asking about information on where to find more art and craft supplies in Jeddah that I think it is necessary to post another list.
-This week, I am writing a bigger list of all the places to find craft supplies in Jeddah.
+This week, I am writing a bigger list of all the places to find art and craft supplies in Jeddah.
 I hope this helps.

 A lot of expatriates and newbies who move to Jeddah, have a hard time finding material for their crafty needs.
 Jeddah is a commercial capital of Saudi Arabia.
 In all my travels around the Kingdom, I must tell you, I have not found any city to be more resourceful than Jeddah.
 You can find everything here!
 You just need to know where to look.
 Sometimes, you may feel a little disheartened when you don’t find something but trust me, it is not because it is not available here… you just haven’t looked where you should be!